La Charcuterie mécanique

-The Mechanical Butcher (original title: La Charcuterie mécanique) is an 1895/1896 "humorous subject" (as classed by its makers) created by the Lumière Brothers.
+La Charcuterie mécanique (The Mechanical Butcher) is an 1895 "humorous subject" (as classed by its makers) created by the Lumière Brothers.
 In Phil Hardy's The Aurum Film Encyclopedia: Science Fiction it is listed as the first ever science fiction film.
 The action involves a live pig that is placed into a machine (essentially a large wooden container).
 The pig is then turned into various pork products, which are lifted out of the other end of the machine.